Grafton, New South Wales

-Grafton (Bundjalung-Yugambeh: Gumbin Gir) is a city in the Northern Rivers region of the Australian state of New South Wales.
-It is located on the Clarence River, approximately 620 km by road north-northeast of the state capital Sydney.
-The closest major cities, Brisbane and the Gold Coast, are located across the border in South-East Queensland.
+Grafton (Bundjalung: Gumbin Gir) is a city in the Northern Rivers region of the Australian state of New South Wales.
+It is located on the Clarence River, on a floodplain, approximately 620 km by road north-northeast of the state capital Sydney.

+The closest major cities, Brisbane and the Gold Coast, are located across the border in South East Queensland.
 At the 2021 census, Grafton had a population of 19,255.
 The city is the largest settlement and, with Maclean, the shared administrative centre of the Clarence Valley Council local government area, which is home to over 50,000 people in all.

 History

 Before European settlement, the Clarence River marked the border between the Bundjalung and Gumbaynggirr peoples, and so descendants of the speakers of both language-groups can now be found in the Grafton region.